stmatengss/stmatengss.github.io/index.md

 Currently, I work closely with [Dr. Mingxing Zhang](http://madsys.cs.tsinghua.edu.cn/~zhangmx/) and [Prof. Xuehai Qian](http://alchem.usc.edu/portal/xuehaiq.html).
  -->

-After obtaining PhD degree, I worked as a postdoctoral researcher at Alibaba from 2021 to 2023, advised by Dr. Zhengyu He and Prof. Zhaoxiang Zhang.
+After obtaining PhD degree, I worked as a postdoctoral researcher at Alibaba from 2021 to 2023, advised by Dr. Zhengyu He (CTO of Ant Group) and Prof. Zhaoxiang Zhang.
 Currently, I am a researcher in Operating System Lab (OSLab) at Alibaba Cloud.
-Currently, I develop innovative software systems that leverage new hardware and kernel features, particularly within emerging architectures such as memory disaggregation and large language models (LLMs).

 Now I build innovative software systems exploiting new hardware and kernel features in novel architectures such as memory disaggregation and LLM.
 My work has appeared at top systems venues such as SOSP (2), ASPLOS (2), USENIX ATC (3), SC, INFOCOM, VLDB, TPDS, ToN, etc.